Salah-Adam/Bharat-Herald---Data-Driven-Analysis/README.md

 ## Resources
 - Link to the <a href="https://codebasics.io/challenges/codebasics-resume-project-challenge/21">Challenge</a>
-- Link to the <a href="https://github.com/Salah-Adam/Bharat-Herald---Data-Driven-Analysis/blob/main/Insights/Bharat%20Herald%20Analysis.pbix">Interactive Dashboard</a>
+- Link to the <a href="https://github.com/Salah-Adam/Bharat-Herald---Data-Driven-Analysis/blob/main/Insights/Bharat%20Herald%20Analysis.pbix">Interactive Dashboard With the Presentation</a>
 - Link to the <a href="https://github.com/Salah-Adam/Bharat-Herald---Data-Driven-Analysis/blob/main/MySQL/the%20DB%20used%20.sql">MySQL DB Schema</a>

 - The other files in this repository including CSV, excel and text files are the data source and can also be downloaded from <a href="https://codebasics.io/challenges/codebasics-resume-project-challenge/21">codebasics website</a>